Matt Robson: Member of Parliament

 On 14 July 2022, Robson had the rare distinction of appearing twice, in positions 47 and 72, in the list of politicians, academics, activists promoting Russian propaganda published by the Ukraine Government.

 Personal life

 Despite having achieved high political office in New Zealand, Robson did not become a naturalised citizen until 2000.
-Under the terms of New Zealand's Electoral Act 1993, anyone permanently resident before August 1975 has the right to vote and stand for election.
+Under the terms of New Zealand's Electoral Act 1993, any permanent resident before August 1975 has the right to vote and stand for election.